Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 Within the city limits, I was almost exclusively walking.
 That wasn’t easy.
-Not because my feet did hurt.
+Not because my feet hurt.
 No, because no cab driver let me pass by without offering his service.
 I do understand that these drivers are making a living from driving people back and forth.

-Still I didn’t get what the guys in the following scenario were thinking.
+Still, I didn’t get what the guys in the following scenario were thinking.

 I pass by a group of drivers.
 One of them offers me a lift.
-I deny in a friendly way.
+I deny it in a friendly way.
 Another one, standing maybe two steps apart, offers me a lift – that I deny, obviously.
 Three feet further, a third driver offers me a lift – guess what I did, come on, just guess.